jtclarkjr/livekit-voice-agent-python/README.md

 lk agent config --id {ID} .
 ```

-This binds the directory to `realtime-chat-voice` in the `tessuract` project.
 Use `lk agent create` only when intentionally creating a different agent.

 Run the quality gate before deploying to the current `ap-south` region: